Kurt Goldstein: Methodology

 Goldstein developed an approach whereby a situation or phenomenon is analyzed holistically, rather than simply looking at an isolated event.
-First, when observing a situation, interpretations should be taken in as a whole without giving special preference toward one part of the phenomenon.
+First, when observing a situation, interpretations should be taken as a whole without giving special preference to one part of the phenomenon.
 When describing the phenomenon, attention should not be diverted to one aspect of the phenomenon that may be of interest.
 The holistic approach calls instead for the phenomenon to be described from all angles without bias toward one part.
 Lastly, Goldstein argues that one must consider each and every phenomenon in reference to the entire situation.

+Death

+He died in New York City in 1965.

 Major contributions to psychology

 Schizophrenia

 Although trained as a medical doctor, Goldstein pioneered many important advances in psychology.
 As an early pioneer of neuropsychology, he studied the effects of brain damage on abstraction abilities.
 His work lead him to conclude that although physical areas of the brain, such as the frontal lobes and the subcortical ganglia, may be damaged, psychological trauma was a more pressing concern.
 His conclusions on schizophrenia emphasized the disease as a protective mechanism against anxiety rather than an organic defect.